flutter/website/src/development/ui/layout/index.md

 );
 ```

-The left column is placed in a `Container` to constrain its width.
+The left column is placed in a `SizedBox` to constrain its width.
 Finally, the UI is constructed with the entire row (containing the
 left column and the image) inside a `Card`.